roshantaneja/School_Notes/docs/Tanzania Prep/NGFP YOung Voices Award 2023 Submission.md

 [SHOT of children attending school, women engaging in economic activities]

 SPEAKER (V.O.): "But now, things have changed.
 School attendance has doubled.
 Women have more time for economic activities.
-Our lives have improved.
+Their lives have improved.

 [SHOT of the speaker, addressing the camera directly]

-SPEAKER: "We've been nominated for the Young Voices prize, and we need your support.
-Winning this prize will allow us to expand our project, install more water harvesting units, and impact more lives.
+SPEAKER: "Throughout this project, we have provided clean and accessible water to thousands, and will continue into the future.
+We are looking for your support in this project."

 [SHOT of community members working together]